 (C) The board may request that the department adopt rules the board considers necessary for the purpose of carrying out the board's responsibilities under this section, and the department may adopt those rules.
 The department may, after consultation with the board and the executive director, adopt any other rules to assist the board in carrying out its responsibilities under this section.
 In either case, the rules shall be adopted under Chapter 119. of the Revised Code.

 (D) The board shall meet at least quarterly at the call of the chairperson to conduct its official business.
 All business transactions of the board shall be conducted in public meetings.
 Eight members of the board constitute a quorum.
-A majority of the board members is required to adopt the state plan for the allocation of funds from the children's trust fund.
-A majority of the quorum is required to make all other decisions of the board.
+A majority of the quorum is required to make all decisions of the board.